dleeftink/QuickSet/readme.md

 Besides the configured options and methods, [`QuickSet`](#new-quickset-config) returns an object with two visible and one hidden backing array.
 While each array can be read without issue (for instance, to execute some logic when a specific integer reaches a certain top-k position or when its frequency exceeds a certain threshold), modifying them can lead to unwanted behaviour.
 - The hidden [`bits`](#setbits-uintarray) array acts as a backing array to track all integer frequencies in a set.
 - The visible arrays, [`rank`](#setrank-uintarray) and [`stat`](#setstat-uintarray) provide the top-k [`window`](#slot-0--16) of most frequent integers (rank) and values (stat) present in a set.
+Some additional properties describe the internal state of the set.

 ###### `set.bits: [UintArray]`
 This non-enumerable property contains the backing array (Typed) that stores all integers present in the set as well as their values.